Bank of England set to stay split on QE after inflation jump

 Economists expect Haldane to retain this stance when the BoE announces its latest policy decision on Thursday and are looking to see if others on the Monetary Policy Committee join him.

 Haldane has ramped up his anti-inflation rhetoric ahead of what will be his final MPC meeting before leaving the BoE.
-In early June he described the policy outlook as the most dangerous since sterling dropped out of the European Exchange Rate Mechanism in 1992. read more
+In early June he described here the policy outlook as the most dangerous since sterling dropped out of the European Exchange Rate Mechanism in 1992.

-May's consumer price inflation came in above the BoE's and other economists' forecasts at 2.1%, the first time it had surpassed the BoE's 2% target since July 2019.
-Some economists now see inflation exceeding 3% later this year versus BoE forecasts of 2.5% for the end of 2021. read more
+May's consumer price inflation here came in above the BoE's and other economists' forecasts at 2.1%, the first time it had surpassed the BoE's 2% target since July 2019.
+Some economists now see inflation exceeding 3% later this year versus BoE forecasts of 2.5% for the end of 2021.

 “Stronger growth, labour market and inflation data, thus far, should tilt next week’s policy statement in a slightly more hawkish direction,” Deutsche Bank economist Sanjay Raja said.